grinnell-cs/csc151-images/_eboards/eboard29.md

 > That violates the point of pre- and post-assessments.
 Particularly for pre-assessments, it's important for you to do them before the assignment.

+> I may be a bit more lenient on assessments than I'd planned.

 What will Friday's quiz be on?